12-Week Deadlift Program + Technique Guide

 Are you tired of always deadlifting the same weight, making little to no progress?

-Do you wish you could finally break through stubborn plateaus and deadlift 600 lbs or more?
+Do you wish you could finally break through those stubborn strength plateaus and get back to setting NEW Deadlift PRs?

-And do you also want to learn how to master both your conventional and sumo deadlift technique; including how to correct both the biggest and most detailed form mistakes so many people still make?
+And do you also want to learn how to master both your conventional and sumo deadlift technique so you can lift the maximum amount of weight your body is capable of?

-Then this all-in-one 12-Week Deadlift Program and "How To" Guide is just what you need to reach your full Deadlifting potential!
+Then this all-in-one 12-Week Deadlift Program and Master Technique Guide is just what you need to reach your full deadlifting potential!

 This book includes a unique 12-Week Deadlift Program that is proven to give you results over-and-over again!
 Plus, an in-depth Technique Guide like non-other—for both Sumo and Conventional styles!

 A "must-have" guide for those that want to learn how to deadlift heavy weight properly!
 First, learn how to perfect your form and correct any weaknesses (even that nagging hip and back pain)!
 Then use the 12-Week Program to keep the gains coming!